Skip to main content

 Output Unit

-This is where the computer displays the results of the processing to the user through devices such as a monitor, printer, speaker, etc.
+This is where the computer displays the processing results to the user through devices such as a monitor, printer, speaker, etc.

 The output unit converts the data from the binary form to a human-readable form and sends it to the output device.